 Round Pond Estate

 The entrance to this Rutherford winery, lined with towering palm trees, is as bold and beautiful as the rest of the estate.
 Round Pond's not only known for its cabernet sauvignon and sauvignon blanc, but its impressive culinary efforts—the estate crafts olive oils, vinegars, and citrus syrups from more than five acres of organic gardens and 12 acres of olive orchards (you can even visit their olive mills!).
 Farm-to-table and sustainable farming is a way of life here, recently catching the attention of Food & Wine, which named it one of the best winery restaurants in America.
-Book a lunch on the pretty garden patio surrounded by vines, or check out the weekly chef-led brunch, tasting, and tour held on Sundays (both splurges at $175). // Tastings start at $40/person (appointments suggested); roundpond.com.
+To take maximum advantage of the picturesque patio, book Il Pranzo, a two-hour tour and four-course pairing (a splurge at $225). // Tastings start at $50/person (reservations required via Tock) and virtual experiences are available; roundpond.com.

 Cade Estate Winery